-Summary: I'm proposing a model in which freelancers can thrive professionally by diversifying how they offer their unique expertise.
-This model is made of three activities: freelancing, teaching and building products.
+Summary: I'm proposing a model in which freelancers can thrive professionally by diversifying the ways through which they offer their unique expertise.
+This model is made of three activities: freelancing, teaching and product building (consulting, education, product).

 How it works: 1.
 As you work with clients as a freelance consultant, you'll naturally spot recurring pains.
 2. You share that knowledge in courses.
-3. With the community grown and further insights validated, you build a product.
+3. Having grown a community and validated further insights, you build a product.

-The freelancing phase it is crucial to refine your positioning, grow a small professional network, build credentials and spot wider trends.
+The freelancing phase is crucial to refine your positioning, grow a small professional network, build credentials, and spot wider trends.
 Pros of this activity: you get to choose when to work and with whom.
-You just trade your time for a unique expertise.
+You just trade your time and your unique expertise to your clients.
 Cons: as Naval wisely tweeted, "you’re not going to get rich renting out your time.
 You must own equity."
-The inconsistent flow of new clients is a source of anxiety for freelancers.
+The inconsistent flow of new clients is also a source of anxiety for freelancers.

-With experience and enough abstraction, you then share everything you know in the teaching phase.
-This phase creates multiple virtuous circles, notably letting you charge higher rates for your consulting activity and creating an audience for your first product.
+With enough experience and abstraction, you then share everything you know in the teaching phase.
+This phase creates multiple virtuous circles, notably letting you charge higher rates for your consulting activity and creating a potential audience for your first product.

-Finally, with an audience, experience and cash, you can remove yourself out of services and sell a product that grows without you.
+Finally, with an audience, experience, and cash, you can remove yourself from providing services and instead sell a product that grows without you.
 It doesn't have to be massive.

 What does it take to make this model work?

-This model can only work if one's value proposition is differentiated enough.
-Don't try to be the best, try to be unique.
+This model can only work if one's proposed value is different enough from the competition.
+Don't strive to be the best, strive to be unique.

-To make we need to sell, to sell we need to be heard, to be heard we need to conquer a space that’s our own.
-The knowledge economy, with universities as its foundation, rewards hyper specialization.
-To escape competition while remaining relevant, aim for the goldilocks of positioning: no less than 10 and no more than 200 other people who say they do the same thing as you.
+In order to make, we need to sell.
+To sell we need to be heard, and to be heard we need to conquer and claim a space that’s our own.
+The knowledge economy, with universities as its foundation, rewards hyper-specialization.
+To escape competition while remaining relevant, aim for the goldilocks "just-right" level of positioning: no fewer than 10 and no more than 200 other people who can say they do the same thing as you.

-These three activities are just different ways to sell that specialization: for the masses (product), for the rest of the knowledge economy (courses) and for individuals (freelancing).
-As you keep mixing, explore or exploit a unique positioning.
+These three activities are just different ways to sell your specialization: for the masses (product), the rest of the knowledge economy (courses), and individuals (freelancing).
+As you keep mixing these, explore and exploit a unique positioning.

 Making good product decisions is almost diagonally opposite to making good consulting decisions.
-You need the ability to switch on/off the right parts of the brain easily.
+You need the ability to switch your brain on and off easily.
 It's hard!
 That's why it's *hyper* freelancing.
 It's eclectic and intensely demanding.
 You have to say no a lot more.

 In the zeitgeist